Why does E equal mc²? We've absolutely no idea, but Sterne Kessler's lawyers will know the answer...

 The firm works in a wide range of industries, including computer software, engineering, and life sciences, servicing some very well known clients – Apple, adidas and Google, to name a few.
 Not bad for a group of roughly 130 attorneys, but it's understandable, considering the firm's top Chambers USA ranking for patent prosecution in DC.
 This practice has existed since Sterne Kessler's founding in 1978, and today there are also busy patent litigation, patent office litigation, appellate, and trade commission teams, plus a trademark, advertising and anti-counterfeiting practice.

-Sterne Kessler's emphasis on specialized know-how means that newbies are affiliated with a specific group from the beginning of the summer program.
-Litigation-designated associates solely handle contentious IP matters in a variety of areas, while those in the electrical, mechanical and biotech groups can experience both patent litigation and patent prosecution (applying for patent status).
-Both summer and junior associates undertake the bulk of their work from within their assigned team: “A chemist isn't going to be working on something related to electrical engineering.”
-But rookies can reach out to other areas for tasks: “If you're just researching, you don't have to be an expert in whatever the tech is used for.”
+The emphasis on specialized know-how means that newbies are affiliated with a specific group from the beginning of the summer program.
+Litigation-designated associates solely handle contentious IP matters, while those in the electrical, mechanical, and biotech groups can experience both patent litigation and patent prosecution (applying for patent status).
+All have a hand in the firm's inter partes review (IPR) work, which it calls patent office litigation.

 Training & Development